Department of VA Medical Center

 Department of VA Medical Center - Birmingham, AL

 Department Of Va Medical Center is an addiction treatment center located at 700 South 19th Street in the 35233 zip code in Birmingham, AL. It is operated by the U. S. Department of Veterans Affairs.
-Department Of Va Medical Center provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Department Of Va Medical Center include CBT, anger management and motivational incentives.
-Department Of Va Medical Center also specializes in detox services and offers inpatient opioid detoxification, residential benzodiazepines detoxification and inpatient alcohol detox.
-Department Of Va Medical Center provides intensive outpatient heroin treatment program, regular outpatient heroin treatment and outpatient heroin treatment.
-It also provides residential heroin abuse treatment, medical heroin detox and halfway house.
+Department Of Va Medical Center provides methadone for pain management, buprenorphine detox and buprenorphine maintenance.
+Some of the treatment approaches used by Department Of Va Medical Center include relapse prevention treatment, substance use counseling approach and brief intervention.
+Department Of Va Medical Center also specializes in detox services and offers residential benzodiazepines detoxification, inpatient heroin detox and inpatient alcohol detox.
+Department Of Va Medical Center provides outpatient heroin treatment, regular outpatient heroin treatment and outpatient heroin detox.
+It also provides residential heroin addiction treatment, halfway house and supervised heroin detox.

 Address: 700 South 19th Street, Birmingham, AL 35233